SEAF-CS/csiem-marvl/README.md

 <a href="url"><img src="configs/000_examples/cs_mangles_example.png" width="500" ></a>

 - For these scripts to work effectively, the data products from the `csiem-data` repository must be sourced and added to the `data` folder.
 For more information on the observed data available for these scripts, please visit the csiem-data [wiki](https://github.com/SEAF-CS/csiem-data/wiki)
-- A range of other marvl plots are configurable and can be applied to the Cockburn Sound model - see the [wiki here](https://github.com/AquaticEcoDynamics/aed-marvl/wiki/Master-Module) for further examples.
+- A range of other marvl plots are configurable and can be applied to the Cockburn Sound model - see the [wiki here](https://github.com/AquaticEcoDynamics/aed-marvl/wiki/Master-Module) specific to the aed-marvl repo for further examples.

 ### Running custom matlab scripts